 8. Create Paths from Crushed Stone or Pavers Instead of Poured Concrete

 One of the keys to building a cottage on a budget is to swap materials when it’s appropriate.
 For example, pouring concrete for pathways can be incredibly expensive.
-Consider using alternative materials, like crushed stone, gravel, or patio pavers to make more affordable pathways throughout the property.
+Consider using alternative materials, like crushed stone, gravel, or patio ground pavers to make more affordable pathways throughout the property.

 9. Consider Foundation Alternatives